All

 • Read-Through: The cache takes responsibility for reading data from the database if it doesn't have the data.

-3. Cache Eviction Policies: These policies decide which item should be removed from the cache when the cache is full and a new item needs to be added.
+3. Cache Eviction Patterns: These patterns decide which item should be removed from the cache when the cache is full and a new item needs to be added.
 LRU and TTL fall into this category.

 • LRU: Discards the least recently used items first.